rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 To create a node template,

-1. Log in with an admin account to the Rancher UI.
+1. Log in with an administrator account to the Rancher UI.

 1. From the user settings menu, select **Node Templates.**